Marathon Training Diet: What To Eat While Training For A Marathon

 Carbohydrates provide energy for high-intensity exercise, like most of your runs and workouts.

 There are two primary types of carbohydrates: simple and complex.
-Simple carbohydrates are simple sugars like fructose, glucose, and lactose and are digested and absorbed quickly.
+Simple carbohydrates are sugars like fructose, glucose, and lactose that are digested and absorbed quickly.

-Simple sugars are great right before and during a run to supply energy and top off glycogen stores without sitting around in your stomach while you try to work out.
+Simple sugars are great before and during a run to supply energy and top off glycogen stores without sitting around in your stomach while trying to work out.

 Good sources of simple carbohydrates for marathon runners include fresh and dried fruits, rice cakes, crackers, etc.

-Complex carbohydrates have longer chains of sugar molecules called polysaccharides.
-They contain fiber and are often seen as searches.
+Complex carbohydrates have longer chains of sugar molecules called polysaccharides and often contain fiber.
 Complex carbohydrates provide sustained energy, and fiber improves digestion and increases satiety.

 Good sources of complex carbohydrates for marathon runners include whole grains, vegetables, legumes, and tubers.